Chart Color Schemes

 Esperance Surrounds has a typical household mix, with a fairly typical median household size

 Family households account for 67.5% of all households, including 28.6% couples with children, 32.2% couples without children, and 6.5% single parent families.
-Non-family households make up the remaining 32.5%, with lone person households at 29.8% and group households comprising 2.3%.
-The median household size is 2.4 people, which matches the average for the Rest of WA.
+Non-family households constitute the remaining 32.5%, with lone person households at 29.8% and group households comprising 2.3% of the total.
+The median household size is 2.4 people, which aligns with the Rest of WA average.

 Frequently Asked Questions - Households